plone/Products.Archetypes/Products/Archetypes/docs/sqlstorage-howto.rst

 value before it tries to write them to the database, and after it retrieves the value from the database.

-There are hooks in Archetypes for this: any function called map_* is called when storing field type * and a method called unmap_* is called when retrieving field type *.
+There are hooks in Archetypes for this: any function called *map_XXX* is called when storing field type *XXX* and a method called *unmap_XXX* is called when retrieving field type *XXX*.

 Our mapping will convert this list back to a newline-separated string, and this is the format it will be given to our relational database